Wen Dan: Independent polity: 681 – 800s

-Due to the weak rule at Sambhupura, the upper Chenla or Wen Dan broke away in 707, and this new kingdom was named "Bhavapura" in honor of its first great king, Bhavavarman I, as proposed by Pierre Dupont.
-Meanwhile, George Cœdès gave the date of the separation at the end of Jayavarman I' reign, that is 681.
-Tatsuo Hoshino suggests that Kantharawichai was probably the chief city of Wen Dan, while some say it centered at either Thakhek or Mueang Fa Daet Song Yang.
-The remaining lower Chenla – Sambhupura, Vyādhapura, and Bālādityapura – later dissolved in the late 8th century.
 Following the secession, Wen Dan was probably ruled by Bhavavarman I's offspring.
-It was believed that Sri Jayasimhavarmman, cited in the Monic K.404 Stèle de Phu Khiao Kao found in Chaiyaphum province, dated 7th–8th century, was the first Wen Dan king.
+It was believed that Jayasimhavarman, cited in the Monic K.404 Stèle de Phu Khiao Kao found in Chaiyaphum province, dated 7th–8th century, was the first Wen Dan king.
 The sole historical documentations concerning Wen Dan during this period are the Chinese records from the Tang Dynasty, which provide more insight into Wen Dan's relations with China than its dealings with the lower Chenla.
 The travel route to China clearly through the Annamite mountain passes to Nghean, and thereafter to Jiaozhou.